chintanthesiya/face-object-detection/README.md

-# face-object-detection
+# face&object detection
-Object using Opencv project
+using Opencv Python library in project